joachimpoutaraud/saxelerophone/README.md

 ## Installation

-1. Install the collection of Pure Data abstractions [`SFApdlib`](https://github.com/stefanofasciani/SFApdLib), and copy the folder `sfapdlib` and its contents in your [Pure Data externals](https://msp.ucsd.edu/Pd_documentation/x4.htm) directory.
+1. Install the collection of Pure Data abstractions [`SFApdlib`](https://github.com/stefanofasciani/SFApdLib), and copy the folder `sfapdlib` and its contents in the computer and the Bela [Pure Data externals](https://msp.ucsd.edu/Pd_documentation/x4.htm) directory.

 2. Install the `pd-externals` [neuralnet] on Bela (external already compiled) and on your computer (compile it or download it).